1. Inspect premises first

 Which Mice Bait is Right For Me?

-- If you just have a few mice the T1 station is perfect for the job.
-The bait is enclosed in a plastic station that a child or pet cannot get into, but the mice can.
+- If you just have a few mice the T1 station or JT Eaton's Refillable Bait Stations are perfect for the job.
+These mice baits are enclosed in a plastic station that a child or pet cannot get into, but the mice can.
 Each T1 mice bait station contains enough bait to kill 20 mice.
 After the mice are gone, simply throw this disposable station into the trash.

-- In situations where mice are a chronic problem, Final bait blox, Fastrac blox or Contrac blox would be an excellent option.
+- In situations where mice are a chronic problem, Nectus Soft Bait, Final Soft Bait, Final bait blox, Fastrac blox or Contrac blox would be an excellent option.
+The soft baits have become increasingly popular in bait acceptance by both mice and rats.

 Use mouse bait stations to hold the rodent bait to protect pets and children from the bait.
 Several protective bait stations are available that allows the mouse to feed but keeps larger animals out.
 Although mice do not need water they will drink it if available.